All Episodes

 It's clever in the sort of glib way that Newt is extremely expert at, but it's not a plan.

-It's not a plan of uh of any kind.
+It's not a plan of any kind.

 So he's invented this phrase now, path to legality.

-Oh maybe, why why don't you go straight?
+Oh, maybe, why don't you go straight?

-You could turn your life around, you could get on the path to legality.
+You could get on the path to legality.

-This plan this this is why he gets thought of it's a tribute, by the way, to the soporific caution of Mitt Romney, uh and at the same time uh the absolute ineptitude of of Herman Kane on anything other than the nine nine nine thing, uh that Newt is allowed to pass this stuff off as great thinking.
+It's a tribute, by the way, to the soporific caution of Mitt Romney and at the same time, the absolute ineptitude of Herman Kane on anything other than the 999 thing.

-It's not great thinking at all, it's not great think it doesn't survive thinking for the moment.
+It doesn't survive thinking for the moment.

-It does it doesn't pass muster for a moment.
+It doesn't pass muster for a moment.

-It's typical of two Newt's Newt Knut is like a gadfly.
+Newt is like a gadfly.

 He flitters from one big brainstorm to another.

-He's not like uh Hermann Kane, who only knows one line on Libya and one line on Syria, and if he can't remember uh them, he's screwed, because he's got nothing else to say.
+He's not like Herman Kane, who only knows one line on Libya and one line on Syria.

 But when you look at the lily pads, they're extremely soggy and waterlogged.

-1-800-282-2882, Mark Stein in for Rush, more to come.
+Mark Stein in for rush.

 It's so exciting.

-By the way, by the way, uh the IMF predicts that China will become the world's leading economic power in the year 2016.
+By the way, by the way, the IMF predicts that China will become the world's leading economic power in the year 2016.

-It is actually an epochal shift, unless we elect a guy who's pledged to do something about it.
+It is actually an epochal shift unless we elect a guy who's pledged to do something about it.

 I see American Airlines, by the way, has filed for bankruptcy protection, but they say you won't notice any change in service.